chromaui/chromatic-docs/review.md

 #### Assign reviewers

-Use the Assign Reviewers link on the review’s Activity screen to choose reviewers from the project’s collaborators.
+Use the Assign Reviewers link on the Review’s Activity screen to choose reviewers from the project’s collaborators.
 Reviewers will be emailed a link to the Review screen to begin their review.

 ![assign reviewers by picking from your list of collaborators](img/assign-reviewers.png)

 #### Pull requests from forks

-Chromatic supports UI testing and UI review across forks, but there's some caveats.
+Chromatic supports UI Test and UI Review across forks, but there's some caveats.
 First, it only works with [CI integration](ci#configure-ci) configured to also build PR branches from forks.
 Secondly, you must expose your `project-token` so that forks can use it.
 The easiest way to do that is to simply include it in in your `package.json`, for example:

 ```json
 {